SymfonyCasts/vue/sfcasts/ep1/data-location.md

 Dev tools and the `Sidebar` component.
 The `collapsed` prop is false.
 When we click the button, that *correctly* changes to `true`.

 But now look at the `Products` component.
-Under data, `sidebarCollapse` is false!
+Under data, `sidebarCollapsed` is false!
 When we click the button it does *not* change!
 By modifying the prop, we've cause our `sidebarCollapsed` data and `collapsed` prop to get out of sync.
 If we were using the `sidebarCollapsed` data in the `Products` component, the sidebar would